K – O

 N

 Naess, Tom.
-Epistemic Communities and Environmental Cooperation in the South China Sea.
-University of Oslo.
+Epistemic Communities and Environmental Cooperation in the South China Sea, Workshop Paper.
+University of Oslo, 1999.

-This paper looks at the regional scientific community in the South China Sea region, and to what extent an informal workshop initiated by Indonesia, where regional experts are allowed to participate and exchange views, have contributed to a new political regime1/political behavior in the region.
+This paper analyses the regional scientific community in the South China Sea region, and assesses the effects of the informal workshop initiated by Indonesia – where regional experts are allowed to participate and exchange views – on the development of a new political regime/political behavior in the region.

 Ng, Peter K. L. and K. S. Tan.
 The state of marine biodiversity in the South China Sea.
 The Raffles Bulletin of Zoology, Supplement No. 8 (The Biodiversity of the South China Sea): 2000, 3-7.